arne-schroppe/dash/README.md

 ask_name =
   do io with
     io.print "What is your name? "
-    name <- io.read_ln
+    name <- io.read_line
     return name
   end

 do io with
   name <- ask_name
-  io.print_ln "Hello, \(name)!"
+  io.print_line "Hello, \(name)!"
 end
 ```
 (That is the same example as before, just split into several i/o actions)

 One important detail is that i/o code is separate from "normal" code in Dash.
 That
-means that if you'd use `io.print_ln` or any other i/o action somewhere deep down in
+means that if you'd use `io.print_line` or any other i/o action somewhere deep down in
 a function, it will not start printing things on the screen.
 Why is that?
 It's because
 all those `io` things don't do anything directly.
 Instead they *describe* an action
 to be performed.
-So `io.print_ln "Hello"` doesn't write the text "Hello" on the screen, but
+So `io.print_line "Hello"` doesn't write the text "Hello" on the screen, but
 returns a value that says "this is an action that, when executed, prints the text 'Hello'".

 So how are i/o actions executed then?
 They're executed by returning them to the environment.